A Model of Dark Matter and Energy: Entropy

 For the dark matter in galaxies necessary to explain observed rotation curves, we include PIMBHs.
 We take $10^{11}$ of them each with mass $M_{PIMBH}=100M_{\odot}$ which leads to

 which, by coincidence, approximately equals the entropy in Eq.(\ref{S/kPSMBHs}) from PSMBHs.

-A significant increase towards the holographic bound arises when we add the new dark matter, the PEMBHs.
-If we take $10^{11}$ PEMBHs each with mass $10^{12} M_{\odot}$ the entropy is increased by ten orders of magnitude to
+A significant increase towards the holographic bound arises when we add the new dark matter, the PEMNSs.
+If we take $10^{11}$ PEMNSs each with mass $10^{12} M_{\odot}$ the entropy is increased by ten orders of magnitude to

 which, if the aim is to saturate the holographic limit, is a considerable improvement.
+It cannot be fully saturated because then the universe itself would be a black hole.

+If we calculate the Schwarzschild radius of the visible universe from $R_{VU}^{Schw} \equiv 2 GM_{VU}/c^2$ we find $R_{VU}^{Schw} = 30$Gly which is 2/3 of the value $R_{VU}=45$Gly.
+This supports our belief that there exist in Nature missing components with extremely high entropy.